-Arising from recommendations of the Black Economy Taskforce, the government is proposing that tax deductions be denied for payments which are wages etc on which the withholding tax obligations have not been complied with.
+Arising from recommendations of the Black Economy Taskforce, the government is introducing measures that deny tax deductions for payments which are wages etc on which the withholding tax obligations have not been complied with.

 The tax deduction is only denied where

 - no amount has been withheld at all; or